House For Sale Signs

 When Does the For Sale Sign Come Down?

 The timing of removing a for sale sign can become an issue if the listing agreement has ended and another agent is hired.
 If you’re the agent on the losing end of a situation like this, it’s best to put your feelings aside and pick up your for sale sign right away.
-If your client hired you after their listing agreement with another agent expired, you don’t want the other agent to leave their for sale sign the yard.
-Ensure (diplomatically) that they remove it as quickly as possible.
+If you’ve been hired after your client’s listing agreement with another agent expired, you don’t want the other agent’s sign left in the yard.
+Ensure (diplomatically) that it gets removed as quickly as possible.

 In this article, we’ve covered many facets of real estate for sales signs.
 If you still have unanswered questions, please leave them in the comments below, or click here to contact Dee Sign directly.